 The celebration of Bisket jatra is assumed to be because of Serpent ‘s death.
 The festival, however is not related to Bikram Sambat, according to history and passed on stories.

-The highlight of the festival is the parade of chariots: one houses Bhairav; the other the goddess Bhadrakili.
+The highlight of the festival is the parade of chariots: one houses Bhairav; the other the goddess Bhadrakali.
 The chariots lumber through the streets, pause for a tug of war between the east and west parts of town, before descending to a field beside the river, where a 25-m (82-ft) wooden lingam is erected and then sent crashing down.

-Why Bisket Jatra Celebrated in Bhaktpur Nepal
+Story: Why is Bisket Jatra Celebrated

 It is told that there was a kingdom where everyday a new king was to be selected as one dies as he sleeps a night with queen.